superwall/Superwall-iOS/Examples/UIKit+RevenueCat/README.md

 ## Purchasing a subscription

 Tap the **Continue** button in the paywall and "purchase" a subscription.
-When the paywall dismisses, try triggering a paywall.
+When the paywall dismisses, try tracking an event.
 You'll notice the buttons no longer show the paywall.
 The paywalls are only presented to users who haven't got an active subscription.
 To cancel the active subscription for an app that's using a storekit configuration file for testing, delete and reinstall the app.

 ## Support